tedneward/Azgaarnoth/Classes/Barbarian/Rage.md

 # Primal Path: Path of the Rage Mage
 Barbarians are often thought of as warriors, but the key element to a barbarian is rage; some use it to fuel their sword swings, where others tap into it to channel lightning.
 The rage mage makes for an interesting case, since her approach to magic is based on the primal passion of magic more than the studious quasi-scientific approach.
 A rage mage raises fascinating questions on the true nature of magic and magic use.
-But don’t ask the rage mage to answer those questions herself - she’s not interested in the "why", only the results.
+But don't ask the rage mage to answer those questions herself - she's not interested in the "why", only the results.

 A rage mage taps into the primal essence of magic, using her own natural anger and frenzy to channel the arcane power in flashy, flamboyant ways.
 Like any barbarian, a rage mage is often the product of a less civilized society.
 A rage mage is not necessarily stupid, however, and should be feared for it.